Harald Krumin

-Harald Krumin (Russian: Гаральд Иванович Крумин, Latvian: Haralds Krūmiņš) was a Latvian Soviet journalist, economist and editor.
+Harald Krumin (Haralds Krūmiņš; Гаральд Иванович Крумин; 21 July 1894 – 17 May 1943) was a Latvian Soviet journalist, economist and editor.

 Biography

 Early life and career

 Krumin was born in the family of a village teacher.
 In 1905, he graduated from the parish school and entered the Riga Gymnasium.

 He was a member of the Latvian Social Democratic Labor Party (RSDLP(b)) from 1909.

 In 1910, Krumin was searched for illegal Marxist literature and was expelled from the gymnasium and sent under the supervision of a local priest to the island of Ezel, where he continued to study at the local gymnasium.
 However, in 1912, he was also expelled from this gymnasium for "uncharitableness".

 In 1913, he graduated from the gymnasium in Pernov (Pärnu).
 He entered the Faculty of History and Philology of St. Petersburg University.
 He was one of the active members of the party organization of the Latvian Bolshevik district "Prometheus" in St. Petersburg.
 He published articles, notes, and correspondence in Pravda.

 In 1916, after graduating from the historical and philological faculty of Petrograd University, he was again persecuted and lived illegally in Pskov.
 In 1916, in Moscow, he worked in the underground Latvian district (Northern Group) of the Moscow Committee of the RSDLP(b) and the Presnensky Committee of the RSDLP(b).